 Wordless picture books are some of my favorite tools to use with children of all ages.
 If you’re not currently using them, I highly recommend getting a few books and introducing them into your speech therapy practice.
 Because there are only illustrations, wordless picture books are a versatile tool with tons of language opportunities.
 They give children (and you!) the chance to explore language in creative and engaging ways.

-Some ways to use wordless picture books:
+Ways to use wordless picture books:

 - Dissect the Illustrations: Have children describe what they see in the picture.
 This could be as simple as pointing out an object they recognize or more complex in describing the scene.

 - Tell a Detailed Story: Start a narrative for the story, then ask the child to take over.
 Ask engaging questions to get them to expand on the story they create.

 - Ask for a Prediction/Recommendation: Ask the child what they think will happen next or what they think the main character in the story should do next.

 - Retell the Script: Go through the book with a script to tell the story.
 Have the child retell the story again in their own words.

 - Ask for an Opinion: Once you’ve completed the story, ask the child to tell you what they did or did not like about the story or its illustrations.